HackWatch

 Confirmed facts

-• Threat actor: North Korean state-sponsored hacking groups known for persistent cyber espionage.
+• The threat actors are linked to North Korean state-sponsored hacking groups known for cyber espionage.

 Who is affected